|

 It's a joke that though funny on the surface, it does make you think.

-What if Kids
+What if My Kids Don't Learn Chinese?

-What happens if they want to do business in
+Well, what happens if they want to do business in

-that Giant Market, Full of Opportunities, China?
+that Giant Market Full of Opportunities, China?

-1. If they have Chinese-speaking parents, will
+- If they have Chinese-speaking parents, will

 they bring the parents in to transact business for them?

-2. Will they do business using their
+- Will they do business using their

 Kindergarten-Level Chinese with accent?

-Will they ask their parents, "Why did you
+- Will they ask their parents, "Why did you

 not force me to learn Chinese?
 It would have helped me so much now!"

-time to read them Chinese booksas children and spoke
+time to read them Chinese books as children and spoke

 to them in Chinese, knowing they would learn English at school